 If you’re 18 or over then it’s against the law for you to buy or try to buy alcohol for someone who is under 18.

-When it comes to pubs, young people under 14 can go to a pub that has a children’s certificate, but it must be with an adult and you have to stay in the family area.
+When it comes to pubs, young people under 14 can go to a pub that has a children’s certificate, but it must be with an adult in the family area.
 You can’t drink alcohol.
-If you’re under 16 then you can go into the pub with an adult, you’re still not allowed to drink.
+If you’re under 16 then you can go into the pub with an adult, but you’re still not allowed to drink.

 If you get caught over the limit then you will be banned from the road for at least 12 months and fined up to £5,000.
 You can also be sent to prison for up to six months.

 For more information on the legal limits of drinking alcohol, visit the Alcohol Focus Scotland website.